The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

 \subsection{Notation}

-Let $S$ be the set of days of a planning horizon.
-For each store and for the sake of modeling simplification, let $C:= C_{-}\cup C_{+}$ be the set of stores that have to be visited on some day $s\in S$, where $C_{-}:=\{1,\dots,n\}$ corresponds to the set of nodes associated to each store and $C_{+}:=\{n+1,\dots,2n\}$ is a set of copies of the nodes in $C_{-}$ as depicted in Figure \ref{fig_node_duplication1}.
-In this problem, due to technical requirements, only one depot is considered.
-It is assumed that pollsters must depart and arrive in a vehicle on a daily basis.
-The depot and its copy are denoted by nodes $0$ and $2n+1$, from which pollsters and vehicles depart and arrive, respectively.
-Node-duplication allows to model vehicle arrival, service, waiting, and departure times, separately.
+Let \(n \in \mathbb{N}\) be the number of stores, and let \(S\) be the set of days in the planning horizon.
+In this problem, only one depot is considered due to technical requirements.
+It is assumed that pollsters must depart from and return to the depot in a vehicle on a daily basis.
+Define \(G \coloneqq (V, A)\) as a multi-graph with a node set given by \(V \coloneqq \{0, \ldots, 2n+1\}\) and an arc set \(A \subseteq V \times V\).
+Each store and the depot are associated with two nodes in \(V\), as illustrated in \cref{fig_node_duplication1}.
+Specifically, the depot is represented by node \(0\), and its duplicate is node \(2n+1\).
+Similarly, the subsets \(C_{-} \coloneqq \{1, \dots, n\}\) and \(C_{+} \coloneqq \{n+1, \dots, 2n\}\) correspond to the stores and their duplicates, respectively.
+Node duplication enables the modeling of vehicle arrival, service, waiting, and departure times separately.
+Furthermore, define \(C \coloneqq C_{-} \cup C_{+}\), which will collectively be referred to as the set of stores.